backupbrew/switchbrew/NSO.md

 NSO is the main executable format.

-It starts with the "NSO" header and mainly describes .text, .rodata, and .data segments (like a short-form of ELF program headers):
+It starts with the "NSO" header and mainly describes .text, .rodata, and .data segments (like a short-form of ELF program headers).
+If the segments are compressed, they are compressed using LZ4.

 # NSO Header